Solar in Bellevue, WA: 2026 Cost, Savings & Payback

 Does Bellevue have net metering?

-Is solar worth it in Bellevue, WA?
+Is solar worth it in Bellevue, WA in 2026?